saintsal/diyventilators/README.md

 Then [review the list of people here](https://airtable.com/shrskx6uYDk1KqrvN), and get in touch with anyone that can help you or that you can help.

+You can also review [the list of concepts](https://airtable.com/shr9r4QBrVtvTtrG8) to join those teams.

 If you need help, please ask us.

 **Step 2.
 Pick a goal**